Kamala-Dadashova/Bayesian-STATISTICS/Bayesian Computing/README.md

 # Bayesian Computation
 Bayesian computation involves various methods to perform inference on the posterior distribution of model parameters given data.
-Below are some key methods and concepts used in Bayesian computation:
+Below are some key methods and concepts used in Bayesian computation (see Rmd file for detailed information):

 <p align="center">